How Design Thinking Can Fuel Your Brand’s Innovation Strategy

 So what does a design thinking framework actually look like?
 It uses both a collaborative and iterative approach, first examining all possibilities (divergent thinking).
 It then narrows and focuses to arrive at a solution (convergent thinking).
 The process generates ideas that could ultimately become physical or digital products, services or processes, rather than committing to a solution from the start.
 Solutions are also road tested before large investments are made in new products or services.

-Design Thinking Differs From Other Innovation Frameworks in Two Major Ways:
+How Does Design Thinking Differ From Other Innovation Frameworks?

+• Design thinking comprises a customer-centric framework.
 The first phase of the design thinking framework uses generative research, which can include interviews, user groups, surveys and contextual inquiries.
-This helps define a problem and identify areas of innovation and opportunity.
+This helps define a problem and identify areas of innovation and opportunity during the problem solving process.
 The ultimate goal is to truly understand your customer’s needs and desires.

-Prototyping – whether a coded digital prototype, message, sketch, or even just post-its on the wall – allows innovation to take shape and reduces risk.
+• Design thinking minimizes risk associated with innovation.
+Prototyping—whether a coded digital prototype, message, sketch, or even just post-its on the wall—allows innovation to take shape and reduces risk.
 Testing these prototypes with customers results in insights that inform the next round of prototype development.
 The product moves closer to a viable solution that meets the customers’ wants and needs.

-How Do We Use Design Thinking at Kelton?
+How Do We Use Design Thinking Methodology at Kelton (now Material)?

-At Kelton, we use design thinking to address complex problems in a human-centered collaborative way that matches people’s needs to solutions, not vice versa.
+At Kelton (now Material), we use design thinking to address complex problems with a collaborative human-centered approach that matches people’s needs to solutions, not vice versa.
 This helps us understand, reframe, and develop solutions to problems.

 For example, we helped Pfizer improve the user experience for both patients and physicians by understanding the needs and priorities of both groups.
 We helped revitalize one of their vitamin brands, Centrum, with product innovation ideas that would appeal to a new generation of consumers and stand out in a crowded market.

 How did we accomplish this?
-Kelton brought the lab right to consumers, allowing them to imagine the ideal products to meet their needs.
+To gather the most useful customer feedback, Material brought the lab right to consumers, allowing them to imagine the ideal products to meet their needs.
 Our product co-creation included concepts, ingredients, product forms, and patient benefits, enabling our team to capture the resonant ideas and the unmet needs they serve.

-More recent studies have concluded that design thinking continues to yield cost-benefits for businesses.
-A 2018 IBM survey revealed that companies using design thinking see significant time and cost savings, an increase in portfolio profitability, and improved ROI.
-And a recent study by Forrester showed that Design Thinking at scale delivers an average ROI of 85%.
+Design thinking enhances the user experience—which is ultimately good for your bottom line.
+Companies using design thinking see significant time and cost savings, an increase in portfolio profitability, and improved ROI.
+A study by Forrester showed that design thinking at scale delivers an average ROI of 85%.
+And according to Forrester, “design thinking practices can generate substantial measurable returns and a broad range of auxiliary benefits.”

-To conclude: taking a human-centered approach to design thinking can reap substantial rewards for your customers and your business.
+To conclude: taking a human-centered approach to design thinking and involving stakeholders in product development can reap substantial rewards for your customers and your business.
 Design thinking focuses on future-oriented solutions instead of past problems, resulting in accelerated product delivery, increased rates of adoption, improved ROI, and many happy customers.

 Curious how to incorporate design thinking in your business?
 We’d love to show you how.